dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 <span class='green'>I-know-nothing:</span> Now I understand what goes behind the scenes of CNN model.
 So, how can these features help us in training our model?

-<span class='red'>I-know-everything:</span> Glad you asked.
-Transfer learning is an optimization, a shortcut to saving time or getting better performance.
-There are tthree possible benefits to look for when using transfer learning:
+<span class='red'>I-know-everything:</span> Glad you asked. *Transfer learning is an optimization, a shortcut to saving time or getting better performance.* There are three possible benefits to look for when using transfer learning:

 1. Higher start.
 The initial skill (before refining the model) on the source model is higher than it otherwise would be.